This post may contain affiliate links.

 I’m bringing my A-game with this pie recipe.
-Not only have I pulled out all the stops with new, intensely flavorful ingredients, but I’ve also kept things easy and simple using a store-bought pie crust.
+I have pulled out all the stops with new, intensely flavorful ingredients and kept things easy and simple using a store-bought pie crust.

-There are several things that make this pie so special.
+Several things make this pie so special.
 I’ve switched out the over-processed corn syrup for real maple syrup and white sugar with brown.
 The combination of those two gives this pie just the right amount of sweetness.
 Then to amp up the flavor just a bit, a splash of bourbon is just the thing.

 This Maple Bourbon Pecan Pie Is